C. P. Krishnakumar

-Chikkanayakanahalli Puttegowda Krishnakumar (born 8 April 1939), commonly known as C. P. Krishnakumar or CPK, is an Indian academic, writer, poet, folklorist, critic and translator in Kannada.
+Chikkanayakanahalli Puttegowda Krishnakumar (nee Kunasingri)(born 8 April 1939), commonly known as C. P. Krishnakumar or CPK, is an Indian academic, writer, poet, folklorist, critic and translator in Kannada.
 CPK has published more than 100 literary works in different genres including poetry, criticism, translation.
 He was the president at the 78th Kannada Sahitya Sammelana held in Gangavati in 2011.

 Early life

-Krishnakumar was born on 8 April 1939 in Chikkanayakanahalli, a village in Mysore to Puttegowda and Chikkamma.
+Krishnakumar was born as 'Kunasigrigowda' on 8 April 1939 in Chikkanayakanahalli, a village in Mysore to Puttegowda and Chikkamma.